Cleared Traditional

 Risk

 K220394 is an FDA 510(k) clearance for the SmartAdjust(TM) technology.
-This device is classified as a Interoperable Automated Glycemic Controller (Class II - Special Controls, product code QJI).
+Classified as Interoperable Automated Glycemic Controller (product code QJI), Class II - Special Controls.

 Submitted by Insulet Corporation (Acton, US).
-The FDA issued a Cleared decision on August 19, 2022, 189 days after receiving the submission on February 11, 2022.
+The FDA issued a Cleared decision on August 19, 2022 after a review of 189 days - an extended review cycle.

 Submission Details